-Is there any regulation that standardised the pipe diameter and thickness for the steam pressure?
-Yes, there is a regulation in India called the Indian Boiler Regulation, in short IBR which is created in 15th September 1950 to regularise the manufacturing of boilers, steam generators and steam distribution piping systems.
+Is there any regulation that standardized the pipe diameter and thickness for the steam pressure?
+Yes, there is a regulation in India called the Indian Boiler Regulation, in short IBR which is created on 15th September 1950 to regularise the manufacturing of boilers, steam generators, and steam distribution piping systems.
 For the manufacturers and the consumers of boiler or steam distribution piping systems, It is mandatory to follow this regulation and get approval from the concerning authority.
 In this article, we will understand the 5 classes of pipe flanges in Indian Boiler Regulation (IBR), based on the steam pressure.

 Pipe Flanges According to Indian Boiler Regulation (IBR)

 Following are the five classes of Indian Boiler Regulation for the pipe dimensions and flange dimensions based on steam pressure inside the pipe.

 Class I: This class of pipe flanges is used for the steam pressures up to 0.35 N/mm2 and the pipes used for water pressures up to 1.4 N/mm2.
 This is not suitable for feed pipes and shocks.

 Class II: This class of pipe flanges is used for the steam pressures over 0.35 N/mm2 and the steam pressure below 0.7 N/mm2.

 Class III: This class of pipe flanges is used for the steam pressures over 0.7 N/mm2 and the steam pressure below 1.05 N/mm2.

 Class IV: This class of pipe flanges is used for the steam pressures over 1.05 N/mm2 and the steam pressure below 1.75 N/mm2.

 Class V: This class of pipe flanges is used for the steam pressures from 1.75 N/mm2 to 2.45 N/mm2.

 Following are the important guidelines that we need to follow from the Indian Boiler Regulation